Yuka App Tried & Tested – My Honest Review

 Is the Yuka app legit?

-Yes, the Yuka app is a legitimate tool used by millions to assess the health impact of food and cosmetic products.
+Yes, the Yuka app is completely legitimate.
+It’s used by millions of people worldwide to check the health impact of food and cosmetic products.
+I’ve tested it myself and can confirm it works as described – it scans, scores, and gives you useful summaries in seconds.

 Is Yuka app biased?